ros2/ros2_documentation/source/Tutorials/Intermediate/Rosdep.rst

 These dependencies are manually populated in the ``package.xml`` file by the package's creators and should be an exhaustive list of any non-builtin libraries and packages it requires.

+You can find more in detail description about the types of dependencies, in e.g. `Catkin's document <http://docs.ros.org/en/melodic/api/catkin/html/howto/format2/catkin_library_dependencies.html>`_.

 How does rosdep work?
 ---------------------